shadyalaa/GreenCM/README.md

 * it introduces an energy efficient design of the back-off mechanism, which combines spin-based and sleep-based implementations;
 * it makes extensive use of self- tuning mechanisms to pursue optimal efficiency across highly heterogeneous workloads

 The folder **GreenCM**, contains the implementaton of the algorithm with TinySTM.
-It also has the following benchmarks:
+It also has the following benchmarks: STAMP benchmark, STMbench7 and Memcached:
-*STAMP:
-*STMbench7:
-*Memcached:

 For questions, contact the author: Shady Alaa - salaa@gsd.inesc-id.pt